anthonywithah/chase-the-legend/Readme.md

 - **Upcoming Legends**: https://www.pdc.tv/order-of-merit/pdc-order-merit
 - **All Time Legends**: https://news.williamhill.com/darts/ten-greatest-darts-players-of-all-time

-The resources for this game will be updated periodically when ranks change.
+The resources for this game will be updated periodically to adjust for rank changes.

 :dart: **v.0.1 Ranking date**: March 2024

 # History

 I first created this game when I was a kid sometime in the late 1980's.
 In those days I wrote the Legend's down on scraps of paper, with the great John Lowe being the top guy.
-Fast forward a few decades later, a new dartboard and many hours of Photoshop'in - I recreated this game here.
+Fast forward a few decades later, a new dartboard and too many hours of Photoshop'in - I recreated this game here.
 Firstly to learn to throw again after a lengthy break and secondly to share this game with the community for others to enjoy.

 # FAQ